Debunking Myths: NIJ-certified Hard Armor Plates FAQs.

 What’s the average cost of NIJ-certified hard armor plates?

 On average, a single NIJ-certified Hard armor plate should cost you around $350-$450.
 So you can expect to spend about $950-$1200 on a complete setup, with plates, and a decent plate carrier.

 However, you can obviously get plates that move outside this price range.
 There are several factors that can contribute to the price of an Armor Plate.
-These include costs for Manufacturing Materials, testing along with retail markup, brand recognition, and cost for additional features.
+These include costs for Manufacturing Materials, testing, research, retail markup, brand recognition, and cost for additional features.

 How does trauma padding work in conjunction with hard armor plates?

 Some of the best hard armor plates come with dedicated trauma padding.
 This can help with impact absorption, and improving comfort.